 You can of course switch up the vegetables you use in this vegetable tagine, depending on what is available.
 I sometimes use parsnip instead of sweet potato and carrots work well in place of butternut squash.
 The peppers don’t have to be red, although I do like the way they look in the recipe.
 Yellow, orange or even sweet green peppers will also work.
 (I’d only use the green ones if nothing else was available and then hopefully with a coloured pepper or two.)

-Serve the tagine over rice instead of couscous to make it gluten free.
+Serve the vegetable tagine over rice instead of couscous to make it gluten-free.

 A Quick and Easy Vegetable Tagine

 Beyond chopping the vegetables, there isn’t really a huge amount of work to making this vegetable tagine.
 Plus, compared to meaty tagines, it take a lot less time for the flavours to blend as it cooks.
 Don’t hesitate to use pre-chopped vegetables if time is really tight, although I do like to save money by only doing that when time is at a real premium.

 If you do have leftovers, you can gently reheat them, adding a bit of stock if necessary.
 They taste delicious in a wrap, especially with a bit of grated cheddar on top!

 Mediterranean Vegetable Tagine – Vegan and Gluten Free